 You don’t need to carry much stuff when traveling, from carrying eco-friendly travel clothes to an eco-friendly travel mug.
-Break out the luggage and travel light even if you’re planning to travel far.
-The amount of things you bring to the flight adds a certain amount of weight, contributing to the amount of fuel the plane will burn, impacting CO2 emitted.
-A smaller bag reduces emissions output and also makes your life easier when carrying your stuff around.
+Break out the luggage and travel light even if you plan to travel far.
+The amount of things you bring to the flight adds a certain amount of weight, contributing to the amount of fuel the plane will burn and impacting the CO2 emitted.
+A smaller bag reduces emissions output and makes your life easier when carrying your stuff around.

-Consider the things you really need and pack those first.
+Consider the things you need and pack those first.
 Any other luxury items you can do without packing.
-Also, think about the consumable things you can purchase when you get to your destination and don’t carry those.
+Also, think about the consumable stuff you can purchase when you get to your destination, and don’t carry those.
 Use reusable bottles or toiletries for packaging if you want to compartmentalize your luggage and have more space.

 6. Book Environmentally Friendly Places to Stay

 Like finding an eco-friendly travel agency, you should also choose environmentally friendly places to stay.
-Hotels can be horrendous for the environment as they include massive buildings that house many people.
+Hotels can be horrendous for the environment, including massive buildings that house many people.
 A hotel will use a large amount of water and energy to run different services.
 To respond to their carbon footprint, some hotels embrace ideas to explore reusable energy and reduce wastage.
-When booking hotels, it’s worth it to search for ones making an effort to protect the environment.
-You can also use programs that allow guests to opt for one-off towels each day, which helps cut down on energy used to wash them.
+When booking hotels, it’s worth searching for ones making an effort to protect the environment.
+You can also use programs that allow guests to opt for one-off towels daily, which helps reduce the energy used to wash them.

 7. Use Public Transportation